 International University-related travel is permitted.
 Please refer to the International Travel Policy for guidelines on University-related international travel.

 As always, travelers must stay apprised of, and comply with, public health and travel regulations and guidance in place (especially regarding isolation and quarantine) both at their destination and upon their return, with the understanding that such regulations and guidance continue to change periodically.

 For more information, please visit the University’s Travel Guidance webpage.Back to Top

-Each Monday evening, the University notifies the community of the prior week’s testing results of positive cases on and near campus through a public health alert.
+Each Monday evening, the University notifies the community of the prior week’s testing results of positive cases on and among affiliated faculty, staff and students through a public health alert.
 To receive the public health alert, subscribe to Daily COVID-19 Updates.Back to Top

-Georgetown will continue to comply with all applicable privacy, confidentiality, and public health laws relating to collection and maintenance of testing and other health-related records.
-The University recognizes the importance of protecting private health information and will protect faculty, student, and staff privacy by limiting what sensitive information is collected, who has access to it, how it is used, and how long it is retained to the extent possible while protecting public health.Back to Top
+Georgetown will continue to comply with all applicable privacy, confidentiality, and public health laws relating to collection and maintenance of vaccination, testing and other health-related records.
+The University recognizes the importance of protecting private health information and will protect faculty, staff, student and visitor privacy by limiting what sensitive information is collected, who has access to it, how it is used, and how long it is retained to the extent possible while protecting public health.Back to Top